 Didi Conn – Frenchy

 Didi Conn played the friendly, bubbly, and stylish Frenchy in the film.
-She is now 70 years old and continues to do work in acting.
+She is now 71 years old and continues to do work in acting.
 She has a few films already in post-production.
 She did appear at the 40th-anniversary reunion.
 After her son Daniel was diagnosed with Autism, she became a celebrity spokesperson on behalf of raising awareness.
 In 2008 she was named the national celebrity spokesperson for Autism Speaks and before that she was a spokesperson for the National Alliance for Autism Research (now a part of Autism Speaks).
 She recently appeared in the films Most Likely to Murder (2018) and The Mimic (2020).
 In 2019 she guest starred on the TV show Welcome to the Wayne and, in 2022, on Blue Bloods.

 Jamie Donnelly – Jan

 Jamie Donnelly played Jan, one of the pink ladies!
-She is 74 years old and has been quiet in the film industry since 2017.
+She is 75 years old and has been quiet in the film industry since 2017.
 According to sources, she watched the 1978 movie on the 40th anniversary at an event that was hosting the film.
 Since 2008, she’s been popping up at many Rocky Horror Picture Show and Grease conventions, because she’s a fangirl at heart, too.
 Her last acting role was in 2017’s Cargo.

 Dinah Manoff – Marty Maraschino